Trump accuses China of 2018 election meddling; Beijing rejects charge

 Trump, chairing the Council for the first time since becoming U.S. president, did not provide any evidence for his allegation, which China immediately rejected during the same meeting.

 “We did not and will not interfere in any country’s domestic affairs.
-We refuse to accept any unwarranted accusations against China,” the Chinese government’s top diplomat Wang Yi told the Council.
+We refuse to accept any unwarranted accusations against China,” China’s top diplomat Wang Yi told the Council.

+Later on Wednesday, Trump referred to a Chinese government-run media company’s four-page supplement in the Sunday Des Moines Register promoting the mutual benefits of U.S.-China trade.
+The practice of foreign governments buying space in U.S. papers to promote trade is common and differs from a clandestine operation run by a national intelligence agency.

+“China is actually placing propaganda ads in the Des Moines Register and other papers, made to look like news,” Trump said in a Twitter post.

 “The Syrian regime’s butchery is enabled by Russia and Iran,” Trump said.